theislab/mubind/README.md

 ## Citation

-If mubind is useful for your research, please consider to cite as:
+If mubind is useful for your research, please consider citing as:
 ```bibtex
 @software{mubind,
 author = {Ibarra, Schneeberger, Erdogan, Martens, Aliee, Klein and Theis FJ},